-IoT is a broad term, encompassing a wide range of use cases across consumer, commercial, government, and military sectors.
+IoT is a broad term, encompassing a wide range of Applications across consumer, commercial, government, and military sectors.
 Some IoT applications require powerful sensors and devices with high-bandwidth connections, generating huge volumes of data that’s fed into machine learning algorithms to create helpful insights.
 Other IoT applications require less powerful sensors and devices that can last extended periods of time on battery life, perhaps using LPWAN technology to communicate since high-bandwidth isn’t as critical.

 DARPA’s N-ZERO program is aimed at the latter, specifically in a military setting.
 The key idea is to reduce power consumption by enabling dormant mode, such that the machine only “wakes up” when prompted by an event of interest.